vmware/vic/tests/README.md

 To run the full suite:
 `drone exec --trusted -E "test_secrets.yml" --yaml ".drone.local.yml" --payload '{"build": {"branch":"master", "event":"push"}, "repo": {"full_name":"vmware/vic"}}'`

-4. Forget about all that and use ./local-integration-test.sh

 ## Find the documentation for each of the tests here: